 Winning trait turns a tinkerer driver of innovation—an example from Japan

 Japan has a long history of sharpening weapons for winning wars.
-Such a winning spree appears to be in the genetic code of Japanese.
+Such a winning spree appears to be in the genetic code of the Japanese.
 Among many others, Genzo Shimadzu Jr. is a notable one.
 He is the son of Genzo Shimadzu Sr., who was born into the family of a craftsman.
 After attending schools just for two years, he took the job in the family business of repairing scientific laboratory equipment.
-Upon observing that all the equipment he used to repair came from other countries, he started to ask a question, “Why can’t Japanese make machinery like this?”
+Upon observing that all the equipment he used to repair came from other countries, he started to ask a question, “Why can’t the Japanese make machinery like this?”
 During that time there was a common belief in Japan that foreign products were the best.
 Genzo’s disappointment reached an extreme level as if he was at war with common knowledge, which led to making a local version of foreign products.

-However, he did not stop upon replicating foreign products and attaching ‘Made in Japan” label.
+However, he did not stop replicating foreign products and attaching the ‘Made in Japan” label.
 He got into the race of perfecting them.
-His passion for perfection and craftsmanship background progressed into ideas of redesigning them.
-His winning spirit led to the flow of redesign ideas, culminating to registering 178 patents during his lifetime.
+His passion for perfection and Craftsmanship background progressed into ideas of redesigning them.
+His winning spirit led to the flow of redesign ideas, culminating in registering 178 patents during his lifetime.
 It’s not a small achievement for a person who left school after attending just for two years.
-This flow of ideas started turning a scientific equipment repairing shop, which Genzo Shimadzu Sr. founded in 1875, into a remarkable success story of a strong scientific knowledge-based innovation success story.
+This flow of ideas started turning scientific equipment repairing shop, which Genzo Shimadzu Sr. founded in 1875, into a remarkable success story of a strong scientific knowledge-based innovation success story.
 Among many successes, Shimadzu produced many “Japanese firsts” or “world firsts”, original products.
 Notable examples are gas chromatographs and remote-controlled X-ray fluoroscopy systems.
 Shimadzu Corporation is now known for its high-end scientific instruments, MRI, and CT scanner, among many other prominent products.

 Shimadzu Corporation is not a rare single example in japan.
 There have many others like Sony, Toyota, Honda, Hitachi, Toshiba, and Panasonic, among many others.
 In addition to Japan’s innovation success story, winning of Nobel Prize by 15 Japanese in Physics and Chemistry during the first 20 years of the 21st century is equally intriguing.
 Perhaps Japan’s past history of sharpening weapons in winning the war for taking over geography for commercial gain planted the seed for creating innovation successes.
 On the one hand, they have a passion for perfecting their artifacts.
 On the other hand, they have a winning spirit for commercial gain.
 In the contemporary world, they have been leveraging them, perhaps subconsciously.
-They have also succeeded in blending their craftsmanship with the scientific discoveries leading to technology inventions for scaling up their perfection spree.
+They have also succeeded in blending their craftsmanship with scientific discoveries leading to technology inventions for scaling up their perfection spree.

 European countries like France, Germany, Portugal, Greece, and England, among many others, have a past history of sharpening their weapons and strategic thinking and mobilizing national resources to take over other nations.
-At the beginning, they relied on tinkering and craftsmanship in sharpening their weapons.
+In the beginning, they relied on tinkering and craftsmanship in sharpening their weapons.
 Later on, they looked upon scientific discoveries for generating knowledge to produce a flow of ideas for sharpening their artifacts.
 Over time, they found that the integration of those ideas in improving commercial products and processes was far more rewarding than occupying foreign loads and grabbing resources.
 Their adoption of market economy principles empowered each citizen to profit from ideas by offering better products at decreasing costs.